 If you're new to the technology then it might seem intimidating, and there's no doubt that prices can be high, but don't let that put you off.
 A CDN is not just for massive corporations.
 You can set up the simplest services in less than five minutes, and if you choose your plan wisely, it might not cost you anything at all.

-Whatever your website, from a simple blog to a sprawling site for a big business, we've chosen five of the best services around to help point you in the right direction.
+Whatever your website, from a simple blog to a sprawling site for a big business, we've picked out some of the best services around to help point you in the right direction.
 If you find anything that looks interesting, give it a try – you can explore many of these CDNs for free, without handing over payment details or signing up for any contract.

-- We’ve also rounded up the best VPN services of 2018
+- We’ve also rounded up the best VPN services.

-Cloudflare is a hugely popular American content delivery service which combines novice-friendly ease of use with expert-level features and functionality.
+Cloudflare is a hugely popular American content delivery service that combines novice-friendly ease of use with expert-level features and functionality.

 Setup is simple, with no need to edit your code.
 Just update your DNS nameservers to use Cloudflare and the service kicks in automatically, caching content and serving it to visitors from their nearest location.

 But there's much, much more.
 Web filtering can block bots, limit content spam, keep you safe from hackers or detect and mitigate DDoS attacks.
 Smart image optimizations can reduce image file sizes by up to 35%, further improving speeds.
 There's wide support for standards like IPv6, HTTP/2 and SPDY, clever page rules to help you manipulate traffic, and a REST API allows developers to take full control of what the service is doing.
 Also, Flan Scan, a lightweight network vulnerability scanner is thrown in the mix too.

 Cloudflare's free plan allows you to see what the service can do, without making any commitments.
 It's very usable, with unlimited bandwidth and no annoying restrictions to try and force you to upgrade.